- Head of blue collars' union Michel Parent faces criminal charges

 - Another 24 workers face administrative sanctions

-Forty-four city employees face charges for their role in the storming of Montreal city hall last week to protest municipal pension plan reform.
+Forty-four city employees face charges for their roles in the storming of Montreal City Hall last week to protest municipal pension plan reform.

 - RAW: Protesters storm city hall

 - 'Savage' pension protest at Montreal city hall condemned by mayor

 - Quebec aims to reform pension plans of municipal workers

 Montreal police Chief Marc Parent said at a news conference Friday morning that summonses were sent to the employees who will face charges of assault, unlawful assembly and mischief.